-In the event of a catastrophic failure (e.g. power outage, loss of broadband service), the college will canvass student availability for a suitable date to hold a replacement class.
+• In the event of a catastrophic failure (e.g. power outage, loss of broadband service), the college will canvass student availability for a suitable date to hold a replacement class.

-10.6.7 Annual Module Rollover Procedure
+Annual Module Rollover Procedure

-Module rollover is performed annually by the educational technologist.
+Module rollover is performed annually by the educational technology manager.
 It occurs once the timetables are finalised and lecturers have been allocated to modules for teaching.